Ross-Alexandra/Waitlist-Watcher/README.md

-# UvicLabWaitlist
+# Waitlist-Watcher
-A GUI programmed in python to help watch for an opening in a lab.
+A basic GUI to aid a student in finding a waitlist slot in a UVIC course.